Capital Works Manager

 - Closing date:

-The British Antarctic Survey (BAS) is looking for a Capital Works Manager to provide leadership and management of its Estates capital programme in Cambridge.
+The British Antarctic Survey (BAS) is looking for a Capital Works Manager to provide management, oversight and delivery of the Estates UK capital programme.

 The BAS Cambridge site is a mixed use facility including but not limited to,

 -Catered office accommodation for up to 500 staff.

 -Large packing and logistics facility.

 Examples of some of our ongoing projects to completed within 2021/2022 -